Boosting Random Forests to Reduce Bias; One-Step Boosted Forest and its Variance Estimate: Analysing One-Step Boosted Forests

-In this section we will show that the one-step boosted forest can be expressed as a weighted U-statistic.
+In this section we will show that the one-step boosted forest can be expressed as a weighted U-statistic (with random weights).
 Using that fact we calculate the theoretical variance and also provide a central limit theorem for the one-step boosted forest.
-We first need a crucial assumption to show this.
+Then we also provide a variance estimate for the one-step boosted forest and we finally present the formal algorithm combining our findings.
+Before that we need a crucial assumption.

+\paragraph{U-statistics} We first familiarise ourselves with U-statistics.
+If $h(z_1, \dots, z_k)$ is a symmetric function then the U-statistic $U$ with kernel $h$ is defined by